If you want an easy piece of gym equipment to use, cable machines are a good place to start.

 3. Seated Cable Rows

-Seated Cable Rows is an excellent cable exercise to build middle back muscles, and this works on lower back as well.
+Seated Cable Rows are an excellent cable exercise for building middle back muscles, and they also work on the lower back.

-- Pronated (overhand) grip tends to target the upper and middle trapezius.
+- A pronated (overhand) grip also targets the upper and middle trapezius and the rhomboids.

-- Neutral (thumbs up) grip hits the middle and lower trapezius.
+- A neutral (thumbs up) grip effectively hits the middle and lower trapezius and rhomboids.

-- Supinated (underhand) grip switches the focus to the latissimus dorsi.
+- The supinated (underhand) grip switches the focus to the latissimus dorsi and also involves the biceps to a greater extent.

 How To Do